- How to Engage Your Presentation Audience - Without PowerPoint

 VideoScribe carved out a nifty little niche for itself by letting you create those fancy "whiteboard animations" that have become a huge hit across the Web.
 If you aren't sure what I'm talking about, have a look at this video, produced by VideoScribe.
 Cool, right?

 I'm a big fan of this style of animation, but it can be a costly thing to produce custom.
-What VideoScribe lets you do is take a whole bunch of pre-drawn, pre-animated images, put them together in a way that best suits you and the message you want to convey, and then turns the whole thing into a slick little animation.
-Where GoAnimate lets you make a cartoon-style video, VideoScribe gives you similar stock graphics that will be drawn on-screen during your presentation with a real hand, to give the feel of someone sketching your presentation.
+What VideoScribe lets you do is take a whole bunch of pre-drawn, pre-animated images, put them together in a way that best suits you and the message you want to convey.
+Then it turns the whole thing into a slick little animation.
+Where Vyond lets you make a cartoon-style video, VideoScribe gives you similar stock graphics that'll be drawn on-screen during your presentation with a real hand, to give the feel of someone sketching your presentation.

 You can create your presentations in your favorite code editor, save them online in revision control tools like Git, and present them in any browser.
 Anything you can add to a website, you can put into an HTML presentation.